mendicant-original/mu_projects_blog/hackfest.markdown

 ## What projects will we be working on?

-We are working with three organizations that are working towards positive social change, that could benefit from software built around their needs.
+We have connected with three organizations that are working towards positive social change, that could benefit from software built around their needs.
 You can take a look at our [current project profiles](hackfest-projects.html) to learn more about them.

 ## Only one weekend?